Rapper Kodak Black faces cocaine charges after latest arrest in Plantation - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 PLANTATION, FLA.
-(WSVN) - Rapper Kodak Black, also known as Bill Kapri, finds himself behind bars once again following an arrest in Plantation Wednesday on charges of possession of cocaine and tampering with physical evidence.
+(WSVN) - Rapper Kodak Black, also known as Bill Kapri, finds himself behind bars once again following an arrest in Plantation Wednesday on charges of possession of cocaine, tampering with physical evidence and improperly stopping or parking his vehicle.

 Black appeared before a judge Thursday afternoon.